 What to Do With a Student Loan Refund

 When a student or their parent gets a student loan refund, they have two main options.
 They can keep it or return it.

-Typically, it may be beneficial in the long run to return the funds if they aren’t needed.
-Try to avoid viewing student loan disbursements as free money that can be spent on anything.
+For details on returning your student loan refund check, contact the school’s financial aid office.
 If the borrower chooses to keep the student loan refund check or miss the deadline to return it, there are still some next steps available to them.
 One such option is to make a payment on their student loan balance.

 Even though federal student loans don’t require payment until the student graduates, this can be one way to cut down student loan debt.
 The borrower can also use those funds for expenses in the next term and as a result, can choose to borrow less money for that term.